DionnaW/Watson_Dionna_SnowCone_Capstone/README.md

 I finally have my frontend functioning!
 What a success!!!
 GOOD NIGHT FOR TONIGHT ALL FUNCTIONALITY ON THE FRONT END IS WORKING!!!
 I just need to style and connect backend Forntend is not rendering backend data...
+Completed backend to frontend for toppings and styling!